Monsters of Rock (band)

-Monsters of Rock was a tribute band formed in San Diego, California, USA in March 2005.
+Monsters of Rock was a tribute band formed in San Diego, California, United States, in March 2005.
 They were billed as "San Diego's Ultimate Metal Tribute Band."

 Background

-Monsters of Rock were a San Diego-based multi-metal tribute act dedicated to performing the songs of the well-known metal bands that dominated the 1970s, 1980s, and 1990s—especially bands that performed in England's "Monsters of Rock" festivals.
+Monsters of Rock were a San Diego–based multi-metal tribute act dedicated to performing the songs of the well-known metal bands that dominated the 1970s, 1980s, and 1990s—especially bands that performed in England's "Monsters of Rock" festivals.
 The Monsters of Rock paid tribute to bands like Iron Maiden, Judas Priest, Queensryche, Black Sabbath, Ozzy Osbourne and many others.

-Monsters of Rock performed in venues within the Southern California area and received a third place award and a $4,000 cash prize in the "Ultimate Music Challenge 2: Battle of the Cover Bands" at Viejas Casino in Alpine, California on August 3, 2008.
+Monsters of Rock performed in venues within the Southern California area and received a third place award and a $4,000 cash prize in the "Ultimate Music Challenge 2: Battle of the Cover Bands" at Viejas Casino in Alpine, California, on August 3, 2008.

-Monsters of Rock also competed the following year in the "Ultimate Music Challenge 3: Battle of the Cover Bands" at Viejas Casino in Alpine, California on July 8, 2009 winning second place and a $8,000 cash prize.
+Monsters of Rock also competed the following year in the "Ultimate Music Challenge 3: Battle of the Cover Bands" at Viejas Casino in Alpine, California on July 8, 2009, winning second place and a $8,000 cash prize.
+(Note: San Diego City Beat ceased publication in 2019).

 History

 Monsters of Rock originally formed in February 2005 by bassist Jeff Sheets (formerly of Hunter), lead guitarist Gavin O'Hara (formerly of Sabotage, Street Liegel, and Sinor), drummer A.J.
 Wolfe, and lead vocalist Ron Lerma (formerly of Piece of Mind, Deeper Purple, and Teabag).
 Jeff Sheets, Gavin O'Hara, and A.J.
 Wolfe were all formerly in the band Wolfgaard in 2004 playing originals and covers.
 The band name was changed from Wolfgaard to Monsters of Rock when Ron Lerma joined the group and suggested the name change.
 Ron was also involved in an original project with the band Sator Square at the time of Monsters of Rock's formation.

 In April 2005, A.J.
 Wolfe accepted a job offer and relocated to Oregon.
 He was replaced by Tom Hogue (formerly of Cynical Man and Malady who are presently known as Benedictum and have since released three albums/CDs in Europe).
 Eventually the band decided that they would need a second guitarist to fill out their sound.
 After auditioning several candidates, they recruited lead guitarist Sergio Estrada (formerly of Sweet Vengeance) in mid-April 2005.

-The members of this line up all brought previous experience having played alongside acts such as Quiet Riot, Ratt, Great White, Motörhead, and others at such legendary San Diego venues as the Bacchanal, Rio's, Straita Head Sound, 4th&B, and Brick by Brick (formerly "The Spirit Club") to name a few.
+The members of this line up all brought previous experience having played alongside acts such as Quiet Riot, Ratt, Great White, Motörhead, and others at such San Diego venues as the Bacchanal, Rio's, Straita Head Sound, 4th&B, and Brick by Brick (formerly "The Spirit Club").
 While they were playing original material at these venues in hopes of a recording contract, this time around the purpose of their band was to play heavy metal covers that influenced them to become musicians in the first place.